Over 95% of electric vehicle drivers would make another EV their next car – AAA study.

 3. Don’t take the car further than it can reasonably go.

-AAA itself titled the report “Owning an Electric Vehicle is the Cure for Most Consumer Concerns,” which basically hits the nail on the head – once you live an EV both of those concerns largely become non-issues.
+AAA itself titled the report “Owning an Electric Vehicle is the Cure for Most Consumer Concerns,” which basically hits the nail on the head that once you live with an EV, range and charging concerns largely become non-issues.

 Nine in ten (91%) electric vehicle owners say they had at least one concern prior to purchasing their car.
 Insufficient range and finding a place to charge were among the most common.
 Electric vehicle ownership had a positive impact on easing these concerns: